Nov 7th, 2024

 • $25,000 for injury to or destruction of property of others in any one accident

-It is important to note that these are only the minimum requirements and that you may want to consider purchasing additional coverage to protect yourself in the event of an accident.
+These are only the minimum requirements and it is important to consider purchasing additional coverage to protect yourself in the event of an accident.

 Penalties for Driving Without Insurance in Ohio

-If you are caught driving without insurance in Ohio, you will face penalties that can include:
+Those who are caught driving without insurance in Ohio will face penalties that can include:

 • Fines